Choose your platform.

 And because we're VWAP aficionados ourselves, we added on some additional functionality.
 You're also able to view continuous VWAPs from those same high-volume days if you wish, which can be displayed alongside or in place of the static Boulevards.

-It's great to see more traders discovering the power of VWAP in all forms, and it's our hope that these free tools will encourage traders to continue exploring additional uses of VWAP and how it can have a positive impact on your trading.
+It's great to see more traders discovering the power of VWAP in all of its forms, and we hope these free tools will encourage you to continue exploring additional uses of VWAP and the positive impact that it can have on your trading.
+Be sure to check out our free text guide if you haven't already.